-Under the network partner model, the Group generally sells the cabinets to network partners, but retains all the output derived from the cabinets, whose only potential use is to store, charge, and process the Group's proprietary power banks, for an indefinite period.
+Under the network partner model, the Group sells the cabinets to majority of network partners, but retains all the output derived from the cabinets, whose only potential use is to store, charge, and process the Group's proprietary power banks, for an indefinite period.
 The Group has determined that this usage right should be accounted for as an embedded lease for the estimated useful life of the cabinets.
 Since the embedded lease of the cabinets would be classified as a capital lease, the Group accounts for the proceeds from the network partners as a financing transaction rather than as a sale of the cabinets.

-Therefore, the cabinets continue to be recognized as the Group's equipment and are depreciated over their useful lives.
-The cash received from the network partners for the cabinets is initially recognized as financial liabilities in other payables and the liability is subsequently accreted over the useful life of the cabinets based on the estimated effective rate of return implicit in the lease, with interest expense being recognized.
-The effective interest rate is estimated based on the projected variable lease repayment amounts that have been bifurcated from the estimated commission fees to be paid to the network partners during the useful life of the cabinets based on their relative standalone selling prices.
+Therefore, the cabinets continue to be recognized as the Group's equipment and are depreciated over their useful lives (Note 5).
+The cash received from the network partners for the cabinets is initially recognized as financial liabilities and the liability is subsequently accreted over the useful life of the cabinets based on the estimated effective rate of return implicit in the lease, with interest expense being recognized.
+The effective interest rate is estimated based on the projected variable lease repayment amounts that have been bifurcated from the estimated commissions to be paid to the network partners during the useful life of the cabinets based on their relative standalone selling prices.
 The financial liabilities are settled when payments are made to the network partners.
 The financial liabilities that are expected to be settled over one year from the balance sheet date are presented as long-term liabilities.

 The Group regularly evaluates the effective interest rate against the actual lease repayments and prospectively adjusts the effective interest rate as necessary.
 For the periods presented, there was no material change in the effective interest rate.
-For the year ended December 31, 2019 and nine months ended September 30, 2019 and 2020, the Group recognized interest expense associated with the capital lease arrangement with the network partners in the amount of RMB21,848, RMB15,668 (unaudited) and RMB22,684 (unaudited), respectively.
-For the year ended December 31, 2019 and nine months ended September 30, 2019 and 2020, the weighted average effective interest rate was 20%, 20% (unaudited) and 22% (unaudited), respectively.
+For the years ended December 31, 2019 and 2020, the Group recognized interest expense associated with the capital lease arrangements with the network partners in the amount of RMB21,848 and RMB32,097 respectively.
+For the years ended December 31, 2019 and 2020, the weighted average effective interest rate was 20% and 23%, respectively.